This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Lentils are small dried lens-shaped legumes, a plant family that also includes beans, peas, and peanuts.
-Red lentils are a variety of lentil named for their beautiful orange-pink color.
-The texture of red lentils breaks down faster than most other lentils: this makes it perfect for making quick soups or dal.
+Lentils are small dried legumes, part of a plant family that includes beans, peas, and peanuts.
+Red lentils, named for their bright orange-pink color, have a texture that breaks down faster than other types, making them perfect for quick soups or dal.

-Most red lentils sold at the store are split red lentils, which is what you should use here.
-Some packages may simply say “red lentils,” but most of what you’ll find in American grocery stores are all split red lentils.
-Avoid any packages that specify whole red lentils: they cook differently and hold their shape when cooking.
+Most red lentils you’ll find at the store are split red lentils, which is what you should use here.
+(Some packages may simply say “red lentils,” but if you’re in an American grocery store it’s likely split red lentils.)
+Avoid whole red lentils: they cook differently and hold their shape when cooking.

 This red lentil soup is hearty and easy, an ideal easy weeknight meal!
 It’s a vegan dinner recipe that’s filling and full of plant-based protein.
+All you need to do is sauté the aromatic vegetables, then add the remaining ingredients and simmer until the lentils are tender.
 Here’s what you’ll need:

 • Vegetables: carrots, onion, celery, garlic